Physical Zero-Knowledge Proof for Ripple Effect: Preliminaries

 \subsection{Pile-Scramble Shuffle}

-A \textit{pile-scramble shuffle} was introduced by Ishikawa et al. \cite{scramble}.
-In the pile-scramble shuffle, we rearrange the columns of the matrix by a random permutation, i.e. move every Column $j$ to Column $p_j$ for a uniformly random permutation $p=(p_0,p_1,...,p_{b-1})$ of $(0,1,...,b-1)$.
+In a \textit{pile-scramble shuffle}, we rearrange the columns of the matrix by a random permutation, i.e. move every Column $j$ to Column $p_j$ for a uniformly random permutation $p=(p_1,p_2,...,p_b)$ of $(1,2,...,b)$.
+See Figure \ref{fig4}.

-One can perform the pile-scramble shuffle in real world by putting the cards in each column into an envelope and then scrambling the envelopes together completely randomly.
+The pile-scramble shuffle was developed by Ishikawa et al. \cite{scramble}.
+One can perform this protocol in real world by putting the cards in each column into an envelope and then scrambling all envelopes together completely randomly.